torproject/stem/docs/tutorials/to_russia_with_love.rst

   if __name__ == '__main__':
     main()

-Now if you make a request over tor...
+Now if you make a request over Tor...

 ::